bratpeki/modern-milkytracker-guide/docs/xm.md

 4. **One shot**:
 Playback starts at the beginning of the sample, and plays as normal until the end of the sample.
 Then the playhead resets itself to the beginning of the sample, and plays in "Forward" mode between the loop start and end points.
 The loop start point is the sample as the sample beginning and any attempt to change it sets the loop mode to "Forward".

 # Volume (Track slot)

-Similar to volume in the XI instrument, except that it overrides the volume set by the instrument.
+Similar to [volume in the XI instrument](#volume-instrument-slot), except that it overrides the volume set by the instrument.

-If no volume is set in the track and a new note is played, the volume is going to be the instrument volume.<br>
+If no volume is set in the track and a new note is played, the volume is going to be the instrument volume.
 If no volume is set in the track and no note is played, the volume is going to be same as in the track above.

 And example of the track slot volume is given below.